 - (1) Lots to be buildable.
 The lot arrangement shall be such that, in constructing a building in compliance with the Zoning Law, there will be no foreseeable prohibitions to development based upon soils, topography or other natural conditions. - (2) Corner lots.
 Corner lots shall be of sufficient dimensions so that any structure placed thereon shall conform to the greater of front or side building setback lines on both roads for the zoning district in which the lot is located. - (3) Minimum lot size.
-Except as provided by Article IX of these regulations regarding conservation subdivision development, or when average lot sizes are utilized pursuant to Zoning Law § 260-20 and other applicable exceptions and modifications provided in the Zoning Law, each lot shall be no smaller than the minimum lot area and lot dimensions required by the Zoning Law for the district in which it is located. - (4) Access from suitably improved roads. - (a) The subdivision of land shall be such as to provide each lot with satisfactory access, via suitably improved private or public roads, for routine and emergency purposes from the community's system of roadways.
+Except as provided by Article IXVIII of these regulations regarding conservation subdivision~~cluster~~ development, or when average lot sizes are utilized pursuant to Zoning Law § 260-20 and other applicable exceptions and modifications provided in the Zoning Law, each lot shall be no smaller than the minimum lot area and lot dimensions required by the Zoning Law for the district in which it is located. - (4) Access from suitably improved roads.

+- (a) The subdivision of land shall be such as to provide each lot with satisfactory access, via suitably improved private or public roads, for routine and emergency purposes from the community's system of roadways.
 For design standards for accessways, refer to Article VII, § 202-30, Driveway standards, and § 202-32, Roads. - (b) However, a lot with less than 300 feet fronting on a county or state highway shall be designed as to share a common curb cut with an adjacent lot.
 When four or more such lots are proposed or could possibly be subdivided from a parcel with frontage on a county or state highway, frontage for all such lots shall be on internal streets, not on the county or state highway.
 Each lot permitted to front on a county or state highway shall provide for an improved on-site turnaround so as to prevent any vehicle from backing onto such highway.
-Similar provision on Town highways shall be required at the discretion of the Planning Board for reasons of traffic safety. - (5) Access from private roads.
-Access from privately owned and maintained shared driveways and roads, as may be authorized under § 280-a of the Town Law, shall be deemed acceptable only if such roads are designed and improved in accordance with

-Article VII, §§ 202-30 and 202-32 of these regulations or the current road specifications for the Town of Woodstock.
+Similar provision on Town highways shall be required at the discretion of the Planning Board for reasons of traffic safety.

+(5) Access from private roads.
+Access from privately owned and maintained shared driveways and roads, as may be authorized under § 280-a of the Town Law, shall be deemed acceptable only if such roads are designed and improved in accordance with Article VII, §§ 202-30 and 202-32 of these regulations or the current road specifications for the Town of Woodstock.
 A satisfactory ownership arrangement shall be provided to the Planning Board to delineate the long-term ownership and maintenance of said privately owned and maintained roads.
-Whenever an accessory dwelling unit is proposed on property using a shared road or driveway, all other users of that shared road or driveway shall agree in writing, and the maintenance agreement updated to reflect this allowance.

-B. Parks and recreational space.
-Adequate lands for parks and other recreational purposes shall be provided in any subdivision of land for residential purposes in the Town of Woodstock in accordance with the provisions of New York State Town Law § 277 Appropriately located pedestrian walking or bicycle paths and/or easements for such paths may be considered by the Planning Board as satisfying recreational requirements when such pathways link or expand opportunities to link together existing paths or access to important locations in Town.
-For major subdivisions, 50% of the parcel shall be established as open space pursuant to Article IX of these regulations, and to Town of Woodstock Zoning Law § 260-91.
+B. Parks and ~~public open recreational~~ space.
+Adequate lands for parks and other ~~public open spacerecreational~~ purposes shall be provided in any subdivision of land for residential purposes in the Town of Woodstock in accordance with the provisions of~~pursuant to~~ New York State Town Law § 277.
+Appropriately located pedestrian walking or bicycle paths and/or easements for such paths may be considered by the Planning Board as satisfying recreational requirements when such pathways link or expand opportunities to link together existing paths or access to important locations in Town.
+For major subdivisions, 50% of the parcel shall be established as open space pursuant to Article IX of ~~these regulations~~this Local Law, and to Article 260-91 of the Town of Woodstock Zoning Law § 260-91.